Mikapall/Demon-s-Souls-SL1-Repository/ds1.md

 - SL1 All Bosses Speedrun
   - Check the [Index](./index.md) section on Speedruns.
-  - Artorias of the Abyss DLC is mandatory.
+  - 'Artorias of the Abyss' DLC is mandatory.

-- SL1 Perma-Death run
+- SL1 Perma-Death
   - Record the full run.
   - Duke Skip is not mandatory.
 Your death to Seath's first encounter won't be counted.

 - SL1 Not Hit & Any%
   - Record the full run.
   - Duke Skip is not mandatory.
 Your death to Seath's first encounter won't be counted.

 - SL1 Zero Weapon Durability _(Also called broken weapon run.)_

-- SL1 Blindfolded run
+- SL1 Blindfolded
   - Not allowed to see the screen, you need a clear webcam stream to prove.

 - SL1 Fist only